tjhrulz/Monstercat-Suite/README.md

 Includes Do I need a jacket support from FlyingHyrax, multiple system info and networking meters.
 More to come

-Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.6.3r aka the alt update - Changes to small meters to be visually consistent, top processes will have small versions, text and text with bars with have large versions and small versions with more info v0.6.4 - Small meter graphs visual upgrade v0.6.5r - Meters will change to variant on middle click, combined top processes, CPU and GPU will have more info versions? v0.6.6r - Complimentary colors, may happen in a prior release or 0.7.0
+Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.6.5r - Meters will change to variant on middle click(Maybe not as alts will not work well with this system), combined top processes, CPU and GPU will have more info versions? v0.6.6r - Complimentary colors, may happen in a prior release or 0.7.0

 v0.7.0r aka Laptop/Desktop support - GPU, Wireless, multiHDD toggles, blur wallpaper support (Maybe 0.7.5), album art color support